-Taken at the conclusion of all course work; 16 consecutive weeks; an unpaid, full-time placement with a COE approved cooperating mentor teacher; the cooperating mentor teacher must be certified in the area in which the student teacher is teaching; cannot be done over the summer months; required for an Institutional Recommendation (IR).
+Taken at the conclusion of all coursework, student teaching requires 16 consecutive weeks of unpaid, full-time placement with a COE approved cooperating/mentor teacher, who must be licensed in the area in which the student teacher is teaching.
+Student teaching cannot be done during summer months; and is required for an Institutional Recommendation (IR).